-The clients were both based in the Netherlands, but their own services extended to other countries as well.
+The clients were both based in the Netherlands, but their services extended to other countries as well.
 Most of their work was local to their native country and those nearby, e.g. Germany or Belgium.
 Their work was extensive, with one of the clients having operated for over 2 decades by now.
 They had been making use of a number of our services for quite some time now (as highlighted in previous cases).

 Needless to say, they wanted to improve their respective online presences, draw in more clients, and boost engagement with social media outreach.
 Their main aim was brand-building and creating a cogent, audience-tested version of their online marketing content.
 Therefore, the companies were both looking for lead generation and increased brand awareness as a means of growing their businesses.

 More specifically, they wanted to draw in a very particular type of clientele with each campaign.
 Certain clients were for lead generations.
 To this end, one company was looking to target potentially interested architects or people at architecture firms within the Netherlands, i.e. who may want to utilise their services.
-Similarly, a second campaign was based off of a prepared company mailing list.
+Similarly, a second campaign was based on a prepared company mailing list.

 A/B Testing Process

 Our A/B testing processes vary from project to process.
 As a baseline, we can potentially create AB tests for everything a client may want.
-This includes location testing. audiences, different interests, age, gender, and picture or text favourability testing.
+This includes location testing audiences, different interests, age, gender, and picture or text favourability testing.

-Taking the clients specific targeting needs into consideration, it seemed like the right method to use.
+Taking the clients’ specific targeting needs into consideration, it seemed like the right method to use.
 A/B testing is particularly useful in taking the uncertainty out of website optimisation.
 This makes it a very crucial method in our arsenal for this very reason.
 It allows for the gathering of easily quantifiable data based on user experiences.

 Most companies tend to test 2 variants for simple A and B testing.
 We take it a step further by amalgamating the best processes in both variants.
-We implement data with social media pixel (LinkedIn, Instagram, and Facebook depending on the case) and Google analytics to track more specific user behaviour.
+We implement data with social media pixels (LinkedIn, Instagram, and Facebook depending on the case) and Google Analytics to track more specific user behaviour.
 By building around the objectives of our research, our analysts further fine-tune content to achieve specific client goals.